 When they got better visuals of that area, they realized that where it was located could actually cause my cervical spine to become unstable and possibly even collapse, which would not be good for my survival.

-I went to those two appointments and went back to Dr. Patel.
-I started that day being somewhat terrified and I was beyond terrified by that time.
+I went to those 2 appointments and went back to Dr. Patel.
+I started that day being somewhat terrified, and I was beyond terrified by that time.

-My husband was with me so I had that support, but to tell you the truth, it was just so overwhelming.
-I have to say I am very glad that I had all those conversations and I’m glad all those doctors weighed in with their opinions, and Dr. Patel talked to them.
+My husband was with me, so I had that support.
+To tell you the truth, it was just so overwhelming.
+I have to say I am very glad that I had all those conversations, and I’m glad all those doctors weighed in with their opinions and Dr. Patel talked to them.

 They really figured out what would be the best approach by speaking and working together.
 I’m so glad that happened.

 Final treatment decision plan